mims-harvard/TDC/README.md

 ## Contribute

-DrugDataLoader is designed to be a community-driven effort.
+TDC is designed to be a community-driven effort.
 We know DrugDataLoader only covers tip of iceberg of the data out there.
 You can easily upload your data by simply writing a function that takes the expected input and output.
 See step-by-step instruction in the [CONTRIBUTE](CONTRIBUTE.md) page.

 ## Contact